seadesert-git/nyaaflix/README.md

 <h1 align="center">nyaaflix</h1>
-<p align="center">nyaaflix, a tool to search anime torrents from nyaa.si and streams it with peerflix</p>
+<p align="center">nyaaflix, a tool to search and stream anime torrents from nyaa.si using peerflix</p>

 ### How does this work?